-The Agency's tax levy totaled \$1,645,480 and is restricted to urban renewal projects and the repayment of debt.
-The debt has been issued to finance a number of improvements within the Urban Renewal District.
+The Agency's tax levy totaled \$1,515,649 and is restricted to urban renewal projects and the repayment of debt.
+The debt was issued to finance a number of improvements within the Urban Renewal District.
 The Agency's projects are constructed and, upon completion, ownership is transferred to the City of The Dalles, except for capital assets that are purchased to be refurbished and sold.
-This transfer is the primary component of expenses for General Government Expenses in the Statement of Activities.